What's the matter with $\Sigma m_{\nu}$?: Background preference for

 As discussed in Section \ref{sec:theory}, of the six \lcdm\ parameters, the physical baryon and dark matter densities, along with the angular scale of the sound horizon, $\vec{\theta} = \left(\omega_{\rm c}, \omega_{\rm b}, \theta_s^\star \right)^{\intercal}$, are well determined from the CMB and are sufficient (within \lcdm) to determine the post-recombination background evolution.
 We use the marginal posteriors of these parameters, coming from full CMB analyses, to construct three background-only likelihoods as follows.

 Given samples from the posterior distribution under some dataset and model, we construct a parameter covariance matrix $\Sigma \equiv \text{cov}\left(\vec{\theta},\vec{\theta} \right)$.
-We use this to construct a Gaussian approximation to the marginal posterior in this 3-dimensional subspace.
+We use this covariance matrix to form a Gaussian approximation to the marginal posterior in this 3-dimensional subspace.
 We choose the mean value of these parameters as the ``data vector", so that the background-only likelihood is

-To distinguish these likelihoods from the full likelihoods from which they are constructed, we denote them with a ``-B" suffix.
+To distinguish these likelihoods from the full likelihoods from which they are constructed, we denote them with a ``-b" suffix.
 The ``background-only" nomenclature is meant to convey that these likelihoods encapsulate the CMB constraint on the post-recombination background evolution.
-This approach to compressing CMB information has been used in the past, e.g. in \citep{BOSS:2014hhw}.
+This approach to compressing CMB information has been used in the past, e.g. in \citep{BOSS:2014hhw, 2025arXiv250314452L}.

 The data we use to create these likelihoods is summarized in Table~\ref{tab:data_glossary}.
 For our baseline CMB data, we use Planck PR3 data, and construct the baseline background-only likelihood from posterior samples assuming \lcdm.
 However, the lensing information in the CMB two point functions plays an important role in setting expectations for $\omcb$, which is relevant to our analysis.
 We therefore also create a likelihood from posterior samples using PR3 data, after marginalizing over $A_{\rm 2pt}$.
-Finally, we create a likelihood from Planck PR4 data, where the $A_{\rm 2pt}$ excess is not as significant.
+We also create a likelihood from Planck PR4 data, where the $A_{\rm 2pt}$ excess is not as significant.
+Finally, we consider one likelihood created using a combination of Planck and ACT data, which is the most constraining CMB dataset we consider here.
 These background-only likelihoods are shown in Fig.~\ref{fig:likelihoods}.